xuzhuoxi/FileSync/README_EN.md

     name: string //Task group name, used to distinguish each task or task group
     tasks: string //List of target tasks, each task is separated by a comma "," }
+sequences: //task queue array
+   -{
+     name: string //Task queue name, used to distinguish each task or task group
+     tasks: string //Target task list, each task is separated by a comma "," }
 tasks: //task array
   - {
     name: string //Task name: used to distinguish each task or task group